obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Plugins/bpmn-plugin.md

 Developed by: [[joleaf]]
 Mobile compatible: [[Mobile-compatible plugins|Yes]]

-This plugin enables viewing BPMN diagrams using bpmn-js.
+This plugin enables viewing/editing BPMN diagrams using bpmn-js.

 %% ----- Do not edit anything above this line ----- %%